Cray-HPE/docs-sat/docs/usage/sat_bootprep.md

 `boot_sets`.
 Each boot set can contain the following keys, all of which are optional:

+- Use an `arch` key to specify the architecture of the nodes that should be targeted by the boot set.
+Valid values are the same as those used by Hardware State Manager (HSM).
 - Use a `kernel_parameters` key to specify the parameters passed to the kernel on the command line.
 - Use a `network` key to specify the network over which the nodes boot.
 - Use a `node_list` key to specify the nodes to add to the boot set.
 - Use a `node_roles_groups` key to specify the HSM roles to add to the boot set.
 - Use a `node_groups` key to specify the HSM groups to add to the boot set.
 - Use a `rootfs_provider` key to specify the root file system provider.
 - Use a `rootfs_provider_passthrough` key to specify the parameters to add to the `rootfs=` kernel parameter.

 As mentioned above, the parameters under `bos_parameters` are passed through directly to BOS.
 For more information on the properties of a BOS boot set,